ricardolsmendes/access-logs-dw-gcp-js/README.md

 # access-logs-dw-gcp-js

-Utility functions used to backup access logs into a Google Cloud-hosted Data Warehouse
+Utility functions used to backup access logs into a Google Cloud-hosted Data Warehouse.